 Scientists point out that if increasing temperatures lead to the thawing of permafrost, huge amounts of greenhouse gasses – carbon dioxide and methane – will be released into the atmosphere.
 At the same time, huge amounts of organic matter from the thawing ground will flow into the Arctic Ocean, changing its chemical composition.
 All of this would have irreversible consequences for climate.
 “But there were always thaws here,” Yakuts reply in internet discussions, listing many lakes that were created a long time ago when the sun melted the permafrost.
 Their ancestors used to drain such lakes, changing them into fertile pastures called alases.
 Alases (in the Yakut culture often portrayed as lands of bliss and happiness, filled with cows, horses and well-fed children) were related to kettle lakes.
 Only this time no lake was formed, just a huge hole in the ground that is getting bigger with every passing year.

-Translated by Jan Dzierzgowski
+Translated from the Polish by Jan Dzierzgowski

 Since you read our texts, you know how important the environment is for us.
 By supporting what we do, you help our reporters access places that we simply cannot live without.
 We do it the best we can – by writing and taking photos.
 If you share our concern for the planet, make a donation and support PRZEKRÓJ Foundation.